Home

 in the rocky gorge below.
 The mist rising from the largest

-waterfall in Kentucky, creates a unique natural phenomenon
+waterfall in Kentucky,

-like arch, an optical phenomenon called a
+arch, an optical phenomenon called a "

 moonbow".